tanandy/galaxie-clans/docs/_tuto_found_clan_ovh.md

 }
 ```

 > Congratulations!
-You now have a normalized `caretaker` access to ease ansible management of you server!
+You now have a normalized `caretaker` access to ease management of your server by ansible!
 > Your clan is founded!
 From now on you can search for other tutorials or how-to and go further in the rabbit hole.
+>
-> Welcome in the galaxie-clans.
+> Welcome in the `galaxie-clans`'s brotherhood.